If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 The Hario V60 is a beautiful tool, but it truly shines when paired with the right beans.

-Whether you lean fruity and bright or balanced and smooth, choosing a high-quality light or medium roast makes all the difference.
+Whether you prefer a fruity and bright flavor or a balanced and smooth one, choosing a high-quality light or medium roast makes all the difference.

 If you're unsure where to start, I highly recommend trying Volcanica's Ethiopian Yirgacheffe.
 It’s consistently fresh, vibrant, and brings out everything the V60 does best.